 - Will a previous miscarriage affect my chances of conception?

-- What are my risks with conception if I’ve had a prior ectopic pregnancy?
+- What are my risks with conception if I have had a prior ectopic pregnancy?

 - How will an existing medical condition affect my chances of pregnancy?